astronomer/astro-docs/cloud/stable/03_deploy/01_manage-workspaces.md

 ![Workspace Dashboard](https://assets2.astronomer.io/main/docs/astronomer-ui/v0.12-deployments.png)

-Here, you have a high-level overview of all of the active Airflow deployments you have running in that given Workspace.
+Here, you have a high-level overview of all of the active Airflow Deployments you have running in that given Workspace.
 In this case, we only have one cluster spun up.

 From this screen, you can:

-1. Create new Airflow deployments
+1. Create new Airflow Deployments
 2. Manage user access to the Workspace
 3. Generate tokens for CI/CD systems via service accounts.
 4. Rename your Workspace

-Since all of our app activity is routed through a GraphQL API, you're free to create deployments, switch Workspaces, and add users via our [CLI](/docs/cloud/stable/develop/cli-quickstart/) if you prefer staying in your terminal.
+Since all of our app activity is routed through a GraphQL API, you're free to create Deployments, switch Workspaces, and add users via our [CLI](/docs/cloud/stable/develop/cli-quickstart/) if you prefer staying in your terminal.

 > **Note:** The concept of a "Workspace" only exists at the API level to support role-based access control and user permissions.
 It will not affect Airflow task execution.